Breakfast (New Zealand TV programme)

-Breakfast (also referred to as 1 News Breakfast) is a New Zealand morning news and talk show airing weekday mornings on TVNZ 1, produced by 1 News.
+Breakfast (also referred to as TVNZ Breakfast) is a New Zealand morning news and talk show airing weekday mornings on TVNZ 1, produced by 1News.
 Debuting on 11 August 1997, it was the first of its genre in New Zealand.
 It contains a mixture of breaking news, news, sport, weather and feature items.
 Originally a two-hour programme, it was expanded to three hours in 2012.
-It is currently presented by Jenny-May Clarkson, Matty Mclean, Anna Burns-Francis and Chris Chang.
+It is currently presented by Jenny-May Clarkson and Chris Chang.

 History

+1990s

 Breakfast began airing on 11 August 1997 on TV One and was preceded by Telstra Business, an early morning programme devoted to business and finance.
 The original presenters were Susan Wood and Mike Hosking, with Liz Gunn as newsreader and Michael Wilson as presenter of Telstra Business.

 Before Breakfast came along, breakfast television was introduced to Channel 2 in November 1989 with an early morning news service called Breakfast News with Tom Bradley as anchor and Penelope Barr as weather presenter.
 Breakfast News – which consisted of overnight stories, a business news summary and weather forecasts – aired on Channel 2 initially as a half hour bulletin at 7am with a five-minute news and weather update at 8am.

-In 1990, the format of Breakfast News was changed to five-minute bulletins at 7am, 7.30am, 8am and 8.30am (during Channel 2's early morning programming for children) with former Top Half presenter John Hawkesby taking over as anchor.
+In 1990, the format of Breakfast News was changed to five-minute bulletins at 7 am, 7.30 am, 8 am and 8.30 am (during Channel 2's early morning programming for children) with former Top Half presenter John Hawkesby taking over as anchor.
 By August, John Hawkesby replaced Lindsay Perigo as co-anchor of the late night edition of One Network News and Breakfast News was axed by TVNZ.

+2000s

 When Breakfast began, its dominance was virtually unchallenged by the other networks until 2007, when TV3 launched Sunrise.
 Sunrise struggled against Breakfast in the ratings until Sunrise went off air because of financial issues in April 2010, leaving Breakfast as the only morning news and talk show in New Zealand, until TV3 launched their second attempt at a morning news programme, Firstline, in 2011.

+2010s

-Following Hosking's tenure, Breakfast was dominated by host Paul Henry's outspoken nature for serval years, until he resigned following a series of on-air racist comments in October 2010.
+Following Hosking's tenure, Breakfast was dominated by host Paul Henry's outspoken nature for several years, until he resigned following a series of on-air racist comments in October 2010.
 Years later, Henry's self-titled breakfast show on TV3 caused a significant increase in Breakfast's competition from 2015.
 This resulted in Breakfasts relaunch in September 2016, with a new presenting line-up led by Hilary Barry and Jack Tame.
 Barry was moved to Seven Sharp from 2018, and was replaced on Breakfast by Hayley Holt.
 Holt resigned from the Green Party, who she had represented at the 2017 New Zealand general election, in order to take up the position.
 Tame remained on Breakfast until 2019, when he became the presenter of Q+A and was replaced by veteran New Zealand broadcaster John Campbell, who had recently joined TVNZ.